 Here’s a picture of a test pit for a percolation test our team have recently undertaken.
 You’ll notice the measuring stick that has been used, which helps the engineer to time the speed at which the water drains (or percolates) away.

-You can find out more about what’s involved in a percolation test and how it’s undertaken in our article here.
+Read more about what’s involved in a percolation test and how it’s undertaken.

 Do I need a percolation test?